 That truthfulness will likely woo college admissions staff and faculty.

-Their mantra?
-Write better college essays in less time with feedback and editing from top writing professionals.
+We have found that students write better college essays in less time with feedback and editing from someone who is experienced in offering guidance.

 Do not fear the college essay!

 Yes, it’s an endeavor but one that can be conquered with proper planning and help.